Krzysztofkol/LearningTechTree/README.md

 4. place the graph into `graph.txt` file
 5. run the app or refresh page to make the app generate the `progress.json`

+If you want to remove a roadmap on `Subject`, just remove the `Subject` folder.

 ### Installation